The art easel has been a staple for artists for centuries and certainly will be for more centuries to come.

 A company called US Art Supply offers good H frame artist easels.
 The one shown here is 70” to 96” tall and can accommodate a canvas up to 48” high.
 This adjustable easel is made out of seasoned beechwood and the front storage compartment allows for easy access to your paint supplies.

-As the name suggests these giant easels are indeed quite big.
+These professional art easels are quite large, as the name would suggest.
 If you are planning to paint to next “The Night Watch” than you might want one of these large canvas easels.
-They are well build, sturdy and designed to carry more weight.
+They are well-built, sturdy and designed to carry more weight.
 Some of them can even carry loads that are over 3,5 meter long and 100 kg heavy.

 The Lyptus Wood Dulce Easel by Jack Richeson is a fairly cheap compared to other giant easels.
 Nevertheless, it can hold canvasses up to 7ft high!
 The base is made out of solid Lyptus hardwood and measures 21” wide and 24” deep.
 With the slide and lock system you can easily adjust the height with every new project you start.